Heretic-oVirt/docs/Overview-eng.md

 The starting (as root user from the support PC/VD) of the steps above must be performed manually (eg by issuing ansible-playbook /usr/local/etc/hvp-ansible/hvp.yaml), but this is only meant to give way to the person performing the setup to choose the appropriate time and maybe to apply manual tweaks to parameters and steps beforehand: after the launching of the playbook, everything happens non-interactively.

-All the software used has been made available (if modified in the course of the project) in custom [yum repositories][25] with the corresponding source packages (all packages have been produced using mock and have beeen signed with the [project GPG key][26]).
+All the software used has been made available (if modified in the course of the project) in custom [yum repositories][25] together with the corresponding source packages (all packages have been produced using mock and have beeen signed with the [project GPG key][26]).

-We must stress tha fact that all the tests and the development performed so far have been concerned with a set of **exactly 3** **server machines**, and in this case one of those 3, to be installed as "Node 2" (ie that one cited in the setups above as "_the last server_"), will be configured as a pure "**arbiter**" (ie it does not handle/replicate data but only metadata for all files) for all Gluster volumes, thus allowing to use a less "performant" machine, disk/CPU-wise, without impacting global performances; we expect nonetheless to support the initial creation of infrastrucuture based on **4 and more server machines** and also to support the more delicate issue of expanding an existing 3-server-machines setup to 4 or more server machines.
+We must stress tha fact that all the tests and the development performed so far have been concerned with a set of **exactly 3** **server machines**, and in this case one of those 3, to be installed as "Node 2" (ie that one cited in the setups above as "_the last server_"), will be configured as a pure "**arbiter**" (ie it does not handle/replicate data but only metadata for all files) for all Gluster volumes, thus allowing to use a less "performant" machine, disk/CPU-wise, without impacting global performances; we expect nonetheless to support the initial creation of an infrastructure based on **4 and more server machines** and also to support the more delicate issue of expanding an existing 3-server-machines setup to 4 or more server machines.

-We must also stress that, as a further form of provocation/_heresy_, our project uses (alway created and published as noted above):
+We must also stress that, as a further form of provocation/_heresy_, our project uses (always created and published as noted above):

 * the **Gluster packages** not from the community version, but **rebuilt from RHGS sources** (RHGS is the downstream Gluster equivalent sold by Red Hat bundled with a support contract) in order to extend the supported timeframe of each version
 * the **Openvswitch and OVN packages rebuilt from Fedora sources** of more recent versions